jucduarte30/jucduarte30/README.md

 ## Hi there 👋
 🌟 ABOUT ME

 I consider myself a creative and curious individual who belives that inovantion can change lives!
 Nowdays i´m focus to improve my techninal skills in software development.
-I also have a strong interest in Design UX/UI, which help me keep my mine open for new possibilities.
+I enjoy programming in  Frontend and Backend and I also have a strong interest in Design UX/UI, which help me keep my mine open for new possibilities.

 🛠️ TECHNINAL SKILLS